RemnantSoftware/Remnant.Dependency.Injector/README.md

 # Remnant Dependency Injector (beta)

+The solution and adapters for external (3rd party) DI containers are still in beta.
+The packages published to nuget.org are still in flux mode and will be stable once beta becomes an official release.

 ## Overview

 - The injection is a pull pattern unlike all other DI containers which follows a push pattern.